packit/packit.dev/content/docs/configuration.md

   both instances will work with the production instances of Fedora systems.

 Please, let us know when something looks weird or does not work with the staging app.
-By doing that, you are helping us be sure that we don't break your use-case.
+By doing that, you are helping us to be sure that we don't break your use-case.

 ## Packit-as-a-Service